 - Prevent the development of serious chronic diseases

 - Help people living with chronic diseases to have better outcomes

-RCD provides leadership in chronic disease prevention and care by:
+The Regional Chronic Diseases Program provides leadership in chronic disease care by:

 - Creating policies, protocols and procedures that are used regionally to provide consistent care